kukidas/Trifacta/README.md

 3. ```mvn test```

 Note: If you get driver not executable error please check the permission of the driver files.
-Driver files are in the main directory named as chromerdriver_<os>. you may need to run below equivalent to make it executable.
+Driver files are in the main directory named as chromerdriver_*OS*. you may need to run below equivalent to make it executable.
 ```$xslt
 chmod 777 chromedriver_mac